ubc-stat-grad/ubc-stat-grad.github.io/reading-groups.markdown

 of the reading group and then presents it&mdash;although the idea is to have a discussion between participants, rather than a presentation.

+If you are a first-year master's student, reading groups are a great way to get to know professors and their research, and to get them to know you as well.
+This makes choosing a supervisor further down the road much easier.

 This is a (non-exhaustive) list of reading groups happening in the department.
 Reach out to the contact person if you wish to join.